 Weight attached to contributions

-The Court takes into account when in a relationship contributions were made.
-Progressively less weight attaches to initial contributions over time.
-Contributions made by a party at the beginning of a relationship bear greater weight in a short relationship than they do in a long relationship.
-A party who contributes the majority of the asset at the start of a short relationships has grounds to leave the relationship with most of those assets, which is a less likely outcome in a longer relationship.
+The court takes into account when in a relationship contributions were made.
+Progressively less weight attaches to initial contributions over the period of a de-facto relationship/marriage.
+Contributions made by a party at the beginning of a relationship are generally given greater weight in a short relationship than those in a long relationship.
+A party who contributes the majority of the asset at the start of a short relationship has grounds to leave the relationship with most of those assets, which is a less likely outcome in a longer relationship.

 Specific types of contributions

 Specific types of contributions may also be relevant to certain assets.
-For example, one partner caring for an injured partner may be a relevant contribution in determining the entitlement (if any) of the uninjured partner to the injured partner’s personal injury compensation payment.
+For example, an uninjured partner (P1) caring for an injured partner (P2) may be a relevant contribution in determining the entitlement (if any) of P1 to P2’s personal injury compensation payment.